asnr/asnr.github.io/_drafts/2017-12-06-emacs-you-so-crazy.md

 - Syntax errors in `js2-mode` that overlap with `flycheck` syntax errors.

-- I noticed that while editing elisp code, if I switched to another window and back to Spacemacs, my cursor would jump to another point in the buffer, seemingly at random.
+- I noticed that while editing elisp code if I switched to another window and back to Spacemacs, my cursor would jump to another point in the buffer, seemingly at random.
 After digging around for a couple of hours, I discovered the following chain of execution:

   1. On switching windows, a `focus-out-hook` that I defined fires, saving all unsaved buffers.
   2. The `after-save-hook` hooks fire.
 In particular, `auto-compile-byte-compile`, which was added to the hook by the `auto-compile` package, is executed.
   3. To check whether it should try to compile the current buffer, `auto-compile-byte-compile` first checks that there aren't any unbalanced parantheses by calling `check-parens`, which is defined in core Emacs.
   4. If `check-parens` finds an unbalanced parenthesis pair, it will helpfully move the pointer to the offending parenthesis.
 It will also print a message to the minibuffer stating the problem, but this was being obscured by another message from a failing call to `re-search-forward` (that was a lovely goose chase that took an hour of my time).

-  There are so many questions here.
-Why do we even care about auto-compiling elisp code on every file save?
-According to the [README](https://github.com/emacscollective/auto-compile), "these modes guarantee that Emacs never loads outdated byte code files."
-Well, loading outdated byte code files sounds bad.
-Why would Emacs even do such a thing?
-What happens if it does?
-I don't know, and frankly that's a dragon I'm going to let lie.

-  More importantly, why is `check-parens` modifying the pointer position at all?
+  Why is `check-parens` modifying the pointer position at all?
 If there are unbalanced parens, I don't want my pointer neurotically jumping back and forth, and a minibuffer message is a terrible way to communicate the problem to me.
 There is a standard solution to this problem, and that's syntax errors provided by the likes of [flycheck](http://www.flycheck.org/en/latest/).
 But of course, because core Emacs doesn't have any opinions about communicating static code errors to users, we get this bizarro behaviour that doesn't fit with anything else.

 ## Elisp

-- Namespace, or lack of.
+- Namespaces, or lack of.
 Have to prepend everything (variables, functions) with `my-module-name-`

 - Importing code from another file is a pain!
 No simple way to import another file in the same directory.